2018 Federal Public Policy Agenda

-The Oregon Association of Hospitals and Health Systems’ (OAHHS) and the Washington State Hospital Association’s (WSHA) joint federal public policy agenda addresses the federal policy challenges facing our members in 2017.
+The Oregon Association of Hospitals and Health Systems’ (OAHHS) and the Washington State Hospital Association’s (WSHA) joint 2018 federal public policy agenda captures the challenges hospitals/health systems face as they seek to fulfill their missions of serving the health needs of their communities.
 This agenda aims to achieve five goals:

-- Health care coverage for all residents of Oregon and Washington;
+- Health care coverage and access to high quality services for all residents of Oregon and Washington;

-- Fundamental delivery system reforms that reward quality of care and greater value for the dollars spent on medical care;
+- Delivery system reforms that reward quality and greater value for dollars spent on medical care;

 - A common-sense approach to regulating health care providers that ensures accountability, but allows for flexibility to support a transforming health care system.